-When people stick their butt in the air during a push-up, it's typically in an attempt to make the exercise easier (which isn’t good for your shoulders).
-But in a pike push-up, you have permission to do exactly that… except you turn things up a notch.
+When people stick their butt in the air during a push-up, it's typically in an attempt to make the exercise easier.
+That's not good for your shoulders, and means you're not properly engaging all of your core muscles.
+But in a pike push-up, you have permission to do exactly that... which is actually turning things up a notch.
 Pike push-ups are incredibly challenging, and they require a lot of upper-body strength to pull off correctly.

 How to do a pike push-up the right way